-There are two main manta ray cleaning stations in Bali.
-Both are located in South Nusa Penida.
-And the best, we can dive with manta rays in Bali all year round!
+And the best fact is that we can dive with manta rays in Bali all year round!

-To top, in Bali we can dive with reef mantas, oceanic mantas and even black mantas.
+To top in Bali we can see reef mantas, oceanic mantas and even black manta rays.

 Visit our blog to learn more about marine life in Bali